chinzistor/StreamerQnA/README/config.md

 ### Dashboard
 Open `/config/dashboard.js` and edit the settings.
 *For readibility I didn't copy the whole default settings here.*
-You can edit several options on the docker.
+You can edit several options on the dock.
 > [!NOTE]
 > For colors you can use both HEX codes and any colors HTML accepts.
 With `background` you can set what color the background is going to be.